Before we start:

-- This tutorial assumes that the reader is familiar with some standard procedures in OpenShift (creating secrets, creating config-maps.)
-If you are not familiar with these processes, please refer to the OpenShift documentation.
+- This tutorial assumes that the reader is familiar with some standard procedures in Kubernetes (creating secrets, creating config-maps etc.) If you are not familiar with these processes, please refer to the Kubernetes documentation.

 - The memory settings configured for each container are to be intended as the minimum for a production environment.
 Wherever applicable, this document will provide settings for a minimum for a test drive environment and optimal for a larger scale production environment

-- If your cluster is not allowed to communicate with a server on the internet, the “Create ImageStream” process will need to be performed by manually pulling (from DockerHub) and pushing (to your image streams) images.
+- If your cluster is not allowed to communicate with DockerHub or is incapable of logging in, you will need to manually pull (from DockerHub) and push (to your private repository) images.

 Starting the Main Services

-- Create a secret in OpenShift that contains the DockerHub user credentials for the account shared with API Fortress.
+that contains the DockerHub user credentials for the account shared with API Fortress.
 As the repositories on the APIF-side are private, you must submit the same account that was submitted with the configuration survey.
 You can find further information here https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/

 Step 2 – Configure apifortress.yml: